In this quick guide, I’ll explain how to plan a three-day trip to Beijing, including a day trip to the most scenic spot of the Great Wall.

 - Try to book the ticket as soon as it becomes available.

-- If you get a general error when booking it, remove the space between your first and last names.
+- If you encounter a general error when booking, remove the space between your first and last names.

 - Always bring your passport with you because it will be checked multiple times.